 What procedures may be involved with Full-Mouth Restoration Smile 360?

 Full-mouth reconstruction better known as Smile 360 with Dr. Frey isn’t a one-appointment situation.
 You have to make sure all aspects of the dental pie have been addressed before you can begin.
 Are your gums healthy?
 Is your bite good?
 Multiple phases and office visits may be necessary in advance to embarking on the Smile 360 procedure.
-The entire process may take different amount of time to complete, depending on your situation.
+The entire process may take different amounts of time to complete, depending on your situation.
 Once you are ready and all aspects of your dental pie have been addressed, we like to perform the Smile 360 procedure in two major visits that are spaced two weeks apart.
 Full-mouth reconstruction or the Smile 360 procedure can include any combination of the following procedures before we start:

 - Restorative dental treatments — Dental crowns, bridges, fillings, inlays and onlays